 What we stand for

-The O’Brien Press has been publishing great books for more than 40 years.
-We believe in our authors, and take a long-term view of their writing careers: nearly half the books we have published are still in print - that’s more than 750 titles, with over 300 also available as eBooks.
+The O’Brien Press has been publishing great books for more than forty-five years.
+We believe in our authors, and take a long-term view of their writing careers: nearly half the books we have published are still in print - that’s more than 800 titles, with over 380 also available as eBooks.
 We are renowned for giving our authors insightful editing, beautiful design and energetic marketing and sales, and the many awards our books have won over the years are testament to this.
 We strive for the widest possible market for our authors and have an extensive network of international rights agents representing our books for all major languages and territories.
-We regularly attend the key bookfairs in Frankfurt, London and (for children's books) Bologna, and we have had more than 500 (and counting!) foreign editions of O'Brien Press books published in 40 languages.
+We regularly attend the key book fairs in Frankfurt, London and (for children's books) Bologna, and we have had more than seven hundred (and counting!) foreign editions of O'Brien Press books published in forty languages.

 The O'Brien Press launched its first publication in November 1974.
 Me Jewel and Darlin' Dublin, written by Éamonn MacThomáis and published while the author was in jail, was an immediate success.
 It has been reprinted many times, and has become a minor classic.
-Since then, The O'Brien Press has published nearly 2,000 books.
+Since then, The O'Brien Press has published over two thousand books.

-Today, The O'Brien Press is Ireland's leading independent publisher, with a diverse publishing programme covering many different areas including fiction (both for adults and children), architecture, humour, environmental issues, history, biography, classic literature, autobiography, business, folklore, travel & tourism, art, photography, poetry, sport, music, politics, true crime, reference books and much more.
+Today, The O'Brien Press is Ireland's leading independent publisher, with a diverse publishing programme covering many different areas including fiction (for both adults and children), architecture, humour, environmental issues, history, biography, autobiography, business, folklore, travel & tourism, photography, poetry, sport, music, politics, true crime, cookery, reference books and much more.

 From the very beginning, The O'Brien Press has been committed to quality in writing, editing, design and illustration.
-This commitment has been recognised by numerous awards throughout the years including: Bord Gáis Irish Children's Book of the Year (Senior Category), Children's Books Ireland Bisto Book of the Year Award, the Dublin Airport Authority Irish Children's Book of the Year (Junior Category), awards from the Reading Association of Ireland and many others.
+This commitment has been recognised by numerous awards throughout the years including: Irish Book Awards Irish Children's Book of the Year (Senior and Junior categories), Children's Books Ireland Book of the Year Award, awards from the Reading Association of Ireland and many others.
 This has also extended to awards from abroad - The O'Brien Press is the only Irish publisher to have received the prestigious International Reading Association Award.
 See www.obrien.ie/award-winners for more information.

 The book trade is worldwide, and we have always taken this seriously.
-Our regular attendance at the world's premier bookfairs, in Frankfurt, Bologna, London and elsewhere, has ensured our international profile is significant and gives our authors the best possible chance to have their works travel the world, whether in English or translation.
+Our regular attendance at the world's premier book fairs, in Frankfurt, Bologna, London and elsewhere, has ensured our international profile is significant and gives our authors the best possible chance to have their works travel the world, whether in English or in translation.
 Rights sales are an important aspect of the O'Brien publishing programme.
-To date, we have sold nearly 500 of our titles into 40 languages worldwide including most European languages and Chinese, Japanese, Korean, Thai and Arabic, as well as major English language territories like the US, Canada, Australia, New Zealand and Britain.
+To date, we have sold over seven hundred of our titles into forty languages worldwide including most European languages and Chinese, Japanese, Korean, Thai and Arabic, as well as major English language territories like the US, Canada, Australia, New Zealand and Britain.
 See www.obrien.ie/rights for more information.

-With authors such as Frank McGuinness, Mary Morrissy, Sam Millar and Alice Taylor, this is a significant area for the future.
-See www.obrien.ie/brandon/ for more information.
+We are very proud to publish authors such as Frank McGuinness, Mary Morrissy, Sam Millar and Alice Taylor: see www.obrien.ie/brandon for more information.

 Classic Irish Writing